Grazfather/grazfather.github.io/_posts/2016-02-14-Sharif-CTF-RE100-Android-App-Writeup.md

 frida-trace -U -p <pid> -i '*isCorrect*'
 {% endhighlight %}

-I spent _way_ more time than I would like to admit here, playing with `Memory.read<X>` trying to read out the arguments and return value, but the problem was that this function is provided a Java string, whose structure I am unfamiliar wit.
+I spent _way_ more time than I would like to admit here, playing with `Memory.read<X>` trying to read out the arguments and return value, but the problem was that this function is provided a Java string, whose structure I am unfamiliar with.
 Part of the complexity of the native functions are surely just getting the C string out of the `String` object, but I didn't feel like figuring that out.

 If I wanted to see what was going on _easily_ I'd want to find a function that takes C strings, which are easy to read from.
 Lucky for me, the `isCorrect` function imports `strcmp` from _libc.so_.
 It can't be that easy... can it?